Dyslexia

 Positive Dyslexia Mindset

-We need to identify and nurture their strengths!
+We need to identify and nurture our strengths!

 Whilst dyslexic people have many strengths, the diagram below (tes resources) provides a snapshot of the types of difficulties you may observe in dyslexic children.
 This diagram could be used as a starting point to identify where changes to teaching and learning are required.
 For example, if a child is struggling to learn the 10+ weekly spellings routinely given at school, reduce them to perhaps 3-5 spellings a week to enable them to learn spellings in a structured, cumulative and multi-sensory way, incorporating their strengths.